valleyofdoom/PC-Tuning/README.md

 - Install any programs and applications that you use (including games) to prepare us for the next steps

-- If applicable, favour portable editions of programs as installers tend to leave bloatware behind even after uninstalling them however, this can be circumvented by using programs such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller)
+- If applicable, favor portable editions of programs as installers tend to leave bloatware behind even after uninstalling them however, this can be circumvented by using programs such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller)

 ### 11.33.1.
 NVIDIA Reflex